The most important aspect of carp fishing, and possibly the one that gets overlooked the most, is bankside carp care.

-Finally you need to have your scales next to the mat.
+You need to have your scales next to the mat.
 If you have mechanical scales like Rubin’s or Avon’s, take a little time to wet the sling and zero your scales so they are ready for use when you need them.
 Finally make sure you have got your camera ready to go and within easy reach.

-3. Lift the carp in the rolled up net and slowly walk over to the mat placing the carp carefully onto the wet mat.
+Lift the carp in the rolled up net and slowly walk over to the mat placing the carp carefully onto the wet mat.

 With the entire rig exposed, and clear of the carp, use the forceps to remove the hook from the carp’s mouth.
 If the fish flaps about – quickly cover its eyes and body with the landing net mesh until it lies still again.

 Wet the fish again and now inspect the carp for any body or mouth damage using the carp care kit to treat any wounds found.

 With the carp now checked over gently, remove the net and lift the carp into the wetted down weigh sling, making sure that the fins are all back against its body.

 Zip up each end of the sling and attach it to the scales, gently lifting the carp just a few inches above the mat.
 Read the weight of the fish and lower back onto the wet mat very carefully.

-Now for the photography.
 If you have your photographer ready with the camera, gently lift the carp over the unhooking mat.
 Do not pick the carp up in a towel as this will strip the protective mucus from the sides of the carp.